 The second petition, “Your Kingdom come,” asks for Jesus’ reign in our hearts and lives and His reigning presence in the Church.
 When we live for the Kingdom, we will reflect Christ’s love.
 Obey His laws, honor Him, and proclaim the Kingdom Gospel to others.

-Living in God’s Kingdom means we will live and behave in ways that please Him.
+Living in God’s Kingdom means living and behaving in ways that please Him.
 Everything we do here on earth is to follow Him and to obey, just as it is in heaven.

 Just as God sent the manna in the desert to the Israelites each day, He will also provide for our daily needs now.